WarlightProgramming/cslbot/COMMANDS.md

 #### MODS

-A comma-separated list of Warlight IDs of league mods.
+A semicolon-separated list of Warlight IDs of league mods.

 *Sample Args*: "3022124041", "1,2,3,4"